Blepharoplasty (Eyelid Surgery) in Melbourne, FL

 Each procedure is customized.
 You may choose to have surgery on the upper eyelids, lower eyelids, or both, which will affect the cost of the procedure, as will any additional procedures you may choose to combine with blepharoplasty.
 If the excess skin on the eyelids obstructs your vision, your health insurance carrier may cover the procedure, but it is not covered as an elective procedure.
 Our office provides flexible financing and several payment options to help all of our patients manage costs.

 Blepharoplasty may be the ideal procedure to improve and rejuvenate your appearance if your eyelids have developed excess sagging and loose skin.
-At Dermatology + Plastic Surgery, led by Dr. Rebecca Novo and Dr. Anita Saluja, a variety of cosmetic procedures such as blepharoplasty are performed with excellence for residents of Melbourne, Viera, Brevard County, and nearby communities in Central Florida.
+At Dermatology + Plastic Surgery, led by double board-certified plastic surgeon Rebecca Novo and board-certified dermatologist Anita Saluja, a variety of cosmetic procedures such as blepharoplasty are performed with excellence for residents of Melbourne, Viera, Brevard County, and nearby communities in Central Florida.
 Contact us now!